dataluscorp/browser/toolkit/components/telemetry/docs/obsolete/ecosystem-telemetry.rst

 Never.

-When a user logs into Firefox Accounts, this ping is submitted as described in "With an account" below.
+When a user logs into Datalus Accounts, this ping is submitted as described in "With an account" below.
 No ping is immediately sent.

 With an account